postfiatorg/postfiatorg.github.io/content/posts/common-stocks-uncommon-profits.md

 ---
-layout:     post
-title:      Common Stocks and Uncommon Profits Book Summary
+title:      "Common Stocks and Uncommon Profits Book Summary"
-date:       2018-02-10 11:21:29
+date:       2018-02-10T11:21:29Z
-summary:    Rote changes in revenue and earnings are less interesting than their quality and repeatability.
-Invest in a company with capable, honest and adaptive management entering an under penetrated market that invests its resources in such a way to give it optionality into new spaces.
-High quality sales organizations, and long term investments into customer support with expanding margins due to automation are the killer combination.
-categories: book summary
+draft:      false
 ---

 Common Stocks and Uncommon Profits gets frequently recommended to me by top performing equity managers.
 It's 15 rules for evaluating growth stocks.
 I read it and summarized it.

 ## Summary

+Rote changes in revenue and earnings are less interesting than their quality and repeatability.
+Invest in a company with capable, honest and adaptive management entering an under penetrated market that invests its resources in such a way to give it optionality into new spaces.
+High quality sales organizations, and long term investments into customer support with expanding margins due to automation are the killer combination.
+categories: book summary

 ### 1. Does the company have products or services with sufficient market potential to make possible a sizable increase in sales for at least several years?